 In another of history’s quirks, Grillparzer once shared a house with Beethoven and put his literary talent to work to write the eulogy for the great composer’s funeral.

-Tickets & visitor tips
+Tickets, exhibitions & tips

-At the time of writing, a standard adult ticket cost €8, with one-time free entry if you have, for example, a Vienna All-Inclusive Pass (my review).
+At the time of writing, a standard adult ticket cost €9.

 Given that literature and music are two sides of the same coin (possibly), you might also want to pop into the Haus der Musik, which is one street down.

-And, if you like your books, be sure to visit the National Library proper, particularly the incredible baroque state hall.
+And, if you like your books, be sure to visit the National Library proper, particularly the incredible Baroque state hall.

 How to get to the Literature Museum